 If your company is being wound up (liquidated) you’ll be sent a copy of the winding up order.

-You can apply to cancel (‘rescind’) the winding up order, eg if your company can pay its debts or if you couldn’t attend the original hearing.
+You can apply to cancel (‘rescind’) the winding up order, for example if your company can pay its debts or if you couldn’t attend the original hearing.
 You must apply to the court within 5 working days of when the order is made.

 Fill in Form IAA.
 Write a witness statement giving details of your assets and debts.